 All disputes arising out of or in connection with this Consortium Agreement, which cannot be solved amicably, shall be finally settled by the courts of Brussels.

-In the case of disputeswhere CERN is involved the above mentioned paragraph is not valid and the following will apply: Any dispute, controversy or claim arising under, out of or relating to this contract and any subsequent amendments of this contract, including, without limitation, its formation, validity, binding effect, interpretation, performance, breach or termination, as well as non-contractual claims shall be finally settled under the the Rules of Arbitration of the International Chamber of Commerce by one or more arbitrators appointed in accordance with the said rules
+Notwithstanding the, in the case of disputes involving CERN, the above mentioned paragraph is not applicable and the following will apply: Any dispute, controversy or claim arising under, out of or relating to this contract and any subsequent amendments of this contract, including, without limitation, its formation, validity, binding effect, interpretation, performance, breach or termination, as well as non-contractual claims shall be finally settled under the the Rules of Arbitration of the International Chamber of Commerce by one or more arbitrators appointed in accordance with the said rules..
+The place of arbitration shall be Brussels unless otherwise agreed by the conflicting Parties.
+The language to be used in the arbitral proceedings shall be English unless otherwise agreed upon.
+The award of arbitration willshall be final and binding upon the Parties.

 12 - Signatures